shrewdlogarithm/PoE-Character-Log-PS/README.md

 The code can also produce Official GGG Passive Tree Build Links and PoB Pastecodes

+### Other Stuff ###
+The rebuildlogxml.ps script will re-create all log/html/xml files - this can be useful to update older characters when changes are made to the parsing/output

 ### Notes ###
 I made this in Powershell because almost everyone playing PoE has Powershell